jlynch2195/auto_selfcal_cluster/README.md

 You'll also need to edit your username into a couple of other places: line 9 in install_pandas.py, and line 7 in clean_up_post_selfcal.py.
 Do these with nano as just above.

+## Set up auto-selfcal script Pt.
+2: Do this everytime you run auto_selfcal!
 The auto_selfcal repo will live untouched in the location you wrote it.
 However, the scripts in the auto_selfcal_cluster folder need to be copied over into each observation folder directory and edited there to change things like the .ms name, frequencies, and so on.
 This makes version control somewhat challenging because you're not copying the repo itself, just the files in it, so you miss out on history.
 Copy over all the files from auto_selfcal_cluster:

     cp -r ~/Desktop/auto_selfcal_cluster/* ~/Desktop/project_code/project_code.source_name.YYYY-MM-DD